Dave grew up in Isle of Wight and his late teenage years he spent selling ice cream and sorting

 Because of his great knowledge it's not surprising he was one of the guys selected to pick out the songs

-Some of the great songs on this album is Tamiko Jones' "Can't live without your love",
+Some of the great songs found on the album is Tamiko Jones' "Can't live without your love",

-top tune "Sure shot", Coffee's "Casanova" and Francine McGee's instrumental Disco
+mixed top tune "Sure shot", Coffee's "Casanova" and Francine McGee's

 would had been more obscure 12"s, but I'm anyhow quite satisfied with the song selection."